FridayMarch26th/FridayMarch26th.github.io/_projects/saito.md

 featured_image: '/images/project-saito/saito (0).jpg'
 ---

-So many people trying a bit of this at the moment... including me.
+Many people trying a bit of this at the moment... including me.

 Simple shapes, bright colours, bit o' grain, what's not to love?